ronnel132/tetris/README.md

 # Tetris Clone #
-A simple Tetris clone in the terminal, written in c++ written for fun.
+A simple Tetris clone in the terminal, written in C++.

 ## Commands ##
 * z           = Rotate CCW